AFathi/NotchToolkit/README.md

 CGSize(width:w, height:h)
 ```
 #### toolbar.toolIconsInsets
-This allows you to customize the collection view edge insets.
+This allows you to customize the tool icons edge insets.
 ```
 UIEdgeInsetsMake(top,left,bottom,right)
 ```
 #### toolbar.toolList
-This is the array of the tool icons in the NotchToolbar.
-You may only use String & UIImage types.
+This is the array of the tool icons in the NotchToolbar. toolList only accepts String and UIImage types.
 ```
 [String, UIImage, UIImage, String, String]
 ```